-Frequently asked questions and future careers I am not sure what I want to do, why should I study this subject?
+I am not sure what I want to do, why should I study this subject?
 If you are interested in the Visual Arts and possibly considering a future career or arts related college/university course.

 Why do I need this A level?
 It will allow you to explore new media and techniques and broaden your understanding and appreciation of Art, while building a strong portfolio of work.

 What should I do next?
 It is really important that you discuss your interest in the subject, with Mr Bougeard.
 Arrange a time to meet and remember to bring along sketchbooks and any portfolio work you have.

-For more information contact Mr P Bougeard Email: Philip.Bougeard@modschools.org Biology A Level Edexcel 9BN0
+For more information contact Mr P Bougeard Email: Philip.Bougeard@modschools.org

-INTEGRITY • COMMITMENT • RESPECT

-Who should consider studying this course?

-You should have ideally obtained at least a grade 6-6 in Combined Science or a grade 6 in both Biology and Chemistry at GCSE.
-Grade 6 in Maths is also an advantage to successfully study Biology at A level.
-You should have a lively and enquiring mind and an interest in the all aspects of Biology and Biochemistry.
-An enjoyment of practical and independent work will also be an advantage.

-What units are studied and how are they assessed?
+Biology A Level

+Edexcel 9BN0

+In order to succeed at A Level Biology, you will need a solid scientific background with at least a Grade 7 in Biology, Chemistry and Maths GCSE.
+The course encourages students to develop a greater understanding of biological facts and principles and an appreciation of their significance in our changing world.

 A level Biology

-The course content is divided into 8 topics studied in a context led approach.
+The course content is divided into 8 topics

 Year 1: Lifestyle, Health and Risk

-Genes and Health Voice of the Genome Biodiversity and Natural
+Genes and Health

+Voice of the Genome Biodiversity and Natural
-resources

 Year 2: On the Wild Side

 Immunity, Infection & Forensics

 Run for Your Life Grey Matter

 Assessment

 There are three exams at the end of the two year A Level, all of which are two hours long (each worth 33.3% of the total marks).
 Some questions on each paper are based on the 18 Core Practical experiments completed throughout the course, which also lead to the "Practical Competency Award".

-Student Comment: